Motus.cars makes buying a car as easy as a click

 - capability to compare cars across all available brands;

-- conveniently, the website offers the ability to compare cars across new, used and demo categories;
+- the ability to compare cars across new, used and demo categories;

 - the ability to apply for finance online, with a helpful vehicle finance calculator;